Alex99876/cpp-exercises/README.md

 These exercises reflect my self-study journey of C++, and serve as a foundation as I want to transition into a more technical career path such as data engineering or software development.

 Why starting with C++?
-I've chosen to learn C++ because of its low-level capabilities, which offer more transparency into how memory allocation, pointers, and performance optimization really work under the hood.
+I've chosen to start learning  C++ because I believe it can gives you some solid foundations thanks to its low-level capabilities, which offer more transparency into how memory allocation, pointers, and performance optimization really work under the hood.
 Unlike higher-level languages like Python that abstract away many details, C++ exposes these mechanisms directly.
 By building this foundational knowledge, I aim to develop a deeper technical understanding that will not only improve my skills as a programmer but also give me an advantage when learning other languages and working on performance-critical applications.

+My next steps will be Python and SQL. 🐍
 ## 💻 Tech Stack

 - Language: C++